SegAugment: Maximizing the Utility of Speech Translation Data with Segmentation-based Augmentations: Proposed Methodology

-We adopt the process described for \textsc{SHAS} (\S \ref{sec:background_shas}) and obtain the alternative segmentations $\nSent{b}{i}$ for each $\doc{x}{i}$ in the training corpus, by doing inference with $\mC$ and applying the segmentation algorithm $\mathcal{A}$ (\textsc{pDAC} or \textsc{pSTRM}).
-We change the way \textsc{SHAS} was originally used \cite{shas} in two ways.
-Whereas \textsc{pDAC} used very small values for $min$ in order to avoid creating small and noisy segments, here we use arbitrary values for it ($min < max$) in order to have more control over the resulting length of the segments.
-We additionally modify the constraint optimization procedure of \textsc{pDAC}, giving more importance to the probability threshold requirements ($thr$) than the segment length requirements ($\ell$).
-As a side effect, \textsc{pDAC} might produce segments that are not strictly within $min, max$, in favor of splitting at better points, ensuring that the alternative data are of high quality.
+We follow the process described for SHAS (\S \ref{sec:background_shas}) and obtain the alternative segmentations $\nSent{b}{i}$ for each $\doc{x}{i}$ in the training corpus, by doing inference with $\mC$ and applying the segmentation algorithm $\mathcal{A}$.
+In contrast to its original use, we use arbitrary values for $min$ to have more control over the length ranges of the segments and prioritize the classification threshold requirements $thr$ over the segment length requirements $\ell$ in the constraint optimization procedure of $\mathcal{A}$, to ensure good data quality.